apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 Global Names
 ++++++++++++

-There are predefined global names that can be used to generate output.
+As a convenience, there are a few predefined global names that can be used to generate output.
 These do not take any arguments to :func:`BufferWriter::print`, the data needed for output is either process or thread global and is retrieved directly.
+They also are not counted for automatic indexing.

 now
    The epoch time in seconds.